thogiti/thogitiB.github.io/content/2023-04-12-Writing-Zero-Knowledge-Proofs-and-Circuits-in-Four-Languages.md

 To create zero-knowledge proofs and circuits using different libraries like Circom, Noir, and Halo2, follow these steps:

 1. Define the problem: Identify the problem you want to prove using zero-knowledge proofs.
-For instance, prove that you are a member of top 100 Uniswap liquidity provider without revealing any info or that you identified a critical bug in a smart contract without revealing your info.
+For instance, prove that you are a member of top 100 Uniswap liquidity provider without revealing any additional information or that you identified a critical bug in a smart contract without revealing any additional information.
 2. Choose the appropriate ZKP library: Select the library that suits your needs, such as Circom, Noir, or Halo2 or others.
 Each library has its own set of features and trade-offs:
     * Circom: A domain-specific language (DSL) designed for creating circuits in a simple and intuitive way.
 It's useful for creating zk-SNARK circuits.
 For more details on Circom, visit the [official documentation](https://docs.circom.io/).
     * Noir: A high-level, general-purpose language for creating zero-knowledge proofs.
 It's easy to understand and has a growing ecosystem.
 For more details on Noir, visit the [official documentation](https://noir-lang.org/).